arangodb/arangodb/Documentation/Books/Manual/Administration/Cluster/README.md

 | a, b, c   | a, b      | not allowed |
 | a, b, c   | a, b, c   |     allowed |

+## Moving/Rebalancing _shards_

+A _shard_ can be moved from a _DBServer_ to another, and the entire shard distribution can be rebalanced using the correponding buttons in the web [UI](../WebInterface/Cluster.md).

 ## Replacing/Removing a _Coordinator_